WildIFEval: Instruction Following in the Wild: Introduction

 Existing works evaluating the ability of LLMs to follow constrained instructions generally follow a bottom-up approach, starting from curated verifiable constraints, that are amenable to objective verification of compliance~\cite{zhou2023instruction}, or a taxonomy of constraint types~\cite{yao2023collie,qin2024infobench,jiang2023followbench}, and using those to manually or synthetically generate a set of instructions.
 Such an approach may not capture the complexity and diversity of real-world instructions by users, and the types and combinations of constraints that they ask the model to follow.

-To this end, we introduce \name{} (\S\ref{sec:data}), a large-scale benchmark of constrained generation tasks. \name{} is designed to evaluate the ability of LLMs to follow real-world multi-constrained instructions.
+To this end, we introduce \name{} (\S\ref{sec:data}), a large-scale benchmark of constrained generation tasks. \name{} is designed to evaluate the ability of LLMs to follow real-world multi-constrained instructions in \textit{single-turn text generation}, distinguishing it from agentic or multi-turn instruction-following benchmarks.
 It encompasses a collection of \numtasksabout{} constrained generation tasks, including \numconstraints{} different constraints, given by real users on Chatbot Arena~\cite{chiang2024chatbot}, reflecting diverse examples of constrained generation instructions ``in the wild''.

 The \name{} dataset includes a breakdown of each task into the individual constraints it contains.
 Thus, it allows for a fine-grained evaluation of the ability of LLMs to adhere to user constraints.
 By breaking down task instructions into smaller and more interpretable pieces, we can perform a straightforward LLM-based evaluation of the proportion of task constraints that were fulfilled.
 At the same time, since constraints are extracted from naturalistic user queries, we capture not only simple and easily verifiable constraints but also ``softer'' constraints on content, quality, and style.